-Answer You can restore the backup version of code from either the Boot Config> prompt or the SVC> prompt.
-Use the SVC> prompt when you cannot access the normal operational console.

-- 1. To access the Boot Config> prompt, at the OPCON prompt (), type talk 6 and press Enter to reach the Config> prompt.
+- Answer You can restore the backup version of code from either the Boot Config> prompt or the SVC> prompt.
+Use the SVC> prompt when you cannot access the normal operational console. - 1.
+To access the Boot Config> prompt, at the OPCON prompt (), type talk 6 and press Enter to reach the Config> prompt.
 If the Config> prompt does not appear, press Enter again.
-At the Config> prompt, type boot. - Access the SVC> prompt as described on page "Accessing the Service Recovery Prompt (SVC>)" on page C-3. - 2.
-At either prompt, type the set command and follow the prompts to select the previously active code bank and configuration. - 3.
-From the Boot Config> prompt, type reload.
-From the SVC> prompt, type reboot.
+At the Config> prompt, type boot and press Enter.

+To access the SVC> prompt, use the procedure described on page "Accessing the Service Recovery Prompt (SVC>)" on page E-4.

+2. At either prompt, type the set command, press Enter, and follow the prompts to select the previously active code bank and configuration.

+3. From the Boot Config> prompt, type reload and press Enter.
+From the SVC> prompt, type reboot and press Enter.